hilmanski/tweetToBlog/readme.md

-# Tweet To Blog
+# Tweet To Blog [Node.js]

 Turn your tweet into a blog post.
--It will filter out "retweet" , "reply to other people" , and "link/media only".
+- It will filter out "retweet" , "reply to other people" , and "link/media only".
--A thread will turn to a single post
+- A thread will turn to a single post
--Server side render (SEO friendly)
+- Server side render (SEO friendly)
--Techstack: NodeJS, Express and Mongo (mongoose) as database
+- Techstack: NodeJS, Express and Mongo (mongoose) as database

 - [Demo video](https://www.youtube.com/watch?v=QhosFYuXqAc)